-Has been a Nationally Recognized Trainer/ Consultant for the Nurturing Parenting Program for over 15 years and is the primary Specialty Trainer for all of the Nurturing Programs.
+Has been a Nationally Recognized Trainer/ Consultant for the Nurturing Parenting Program since 2007 and is the primary Specialty Trainer for all of the Nurturing Programs.

 She has facilitated both parent and children in the 0-5, 4-12, and Teen Nurturing Parenting Programs in both group and home base settings.
 In addition, she also piloted the following programs in Hawaii: Families in Substance Abuse & Recovery, Nurturing Fathers and Marriage & Parenting programs!